Check below to find answers to some of our most common questions.

 Are Maritime Bus tickets refundable?

-During normal times our tickets are non-refundable, however, during Covid-19, our Claims department has reviewed each case and have refunded or credited our customers based on the reason for the request.
+Maritime Bus tickets are non-refundable.
+However, if you feel your circumstance is extenuating please reach out to our Claims Department for an individual review.
 To submit your request, please email our claims department.
 They will be in touch once the review has been complete.